joelhawksley/identity/components/slides.md

 # [fit] Nothing

-^ Nothing, but the ability to generate
+^ Nothing, but to generate

 ---